ronen-agranat/ronen-agranat-blog/_posts/2016-05-31-breaking-the-monolith.markdown

 ## Conclusion
 Micro-service architecture is a powerful design philosophy when approached correctly.
 However, getting it wrong can be painful indeed.
 In particular, the same team who created the monolithic system is unlikely to be in a position to migrate it to micro-services successfully.
 To paraphrase an old saying: *A monolithic application makes it easy to shoot yourself in the foot.
 Using micro-services makes it harder; but if you do, you blow off your whole leg.*

+_Jumo offers loans to more than 5 million customers in Africa based on their mobile phone usage.
+The money is paid and re-paid into their mobile money wallets, which are associated with their SIM cards.
+At the stage this article was written, turnover was more than 10 million USD per month.
+The area of the business being discussed here (core) is primarily Ruby on Rails on Heroku and AWS.
+The engineering team (core) at the time comprised 5 - 10 engineers._